Types of Cannabinoids

 Cannabichromene (CBC)

-CBC is known to reduce inflammation, relieve pain, promote bone growth and inhibit growth in tumor/cancer cells.
-It is most frequently found in tropical cannabis varieties.
+CBC is most frequently found in tropical cannabis varieties.

 Cannabidiol (CBD)